-Depending on where you sail, there will be a difference between the ship’s time and the actual time on shore.
+Depending on where you sail, there could be changes in the ship’s time from the time atthe port of call.
 Why does this matter?
-If you don’t return to the ship by the right time, you could get left in port.
+If you don’t return to the ship by the right time, you could get left.

 To make things easy, just make sure your watch is set with the ship’s time as you get off in port.
+It will be made well-known as your debark, or you can just ask a crew member.
 That way you are matched up with the ship’s schedule and don’t risk missing the return time.